-From jail house calls to body-camera footage, voicemail to video depositions, modern technologies have introduced a new type of evidence to legal professionals: unstructured data.
+From prison phone calls and body-camera footage to voicemails and video depositions, modern technologies have introduced a new type of evidence to legal professionals: unstructured data.
 Specifically, unstructured media data, such as photos, videos, CCTV footage, zoom calls, and more.

 Unfortunately, as the popularity of these new technologies has grown, so have the problems associated with them.
 In the legal arena, manually perusing unstructured media for that proverbial smoking gun now costs so much time and money in human manpower, that more than a few legal teams have simply agreed to exclude media files from evidence, altogether.